Dark-Elektron/cavsim2d/README.md

                  'TUNED VARIABLE': 'Req'}}
 ```

+Confirm from the output that the correct frequency and `Req` is achieved.
+> [!NOTE]
+> You notice a slight deviation from the 103.353.
+This is due to the approximation of the mid cell length to 57.7 mm.

 Repeat the same calculation.
 This time retain the correct `Req` and input a wrong `A`.

 ```python